varunm22/personal-site/content/life/february-2020.md

 Later that evening, I hosted a birthday get-together at my apartment with several friends, plenty of homemade cocktails, and pizza.
 The next day, Neha and I relaxed, cooked and watched Netflix to recover from the rest of the weekend.

+### trend watch

+Throughout the month, I started paying attention to the "trend watch" advertisements on giant screens lining the last walking portion of my commute to work.
+While some of the "trends" were reasonable, on average they were strange and horrifying.
+I wonder what the qualifications are of the person coming up with these, and whether they're attempting to observe existing trends or start their own.
+Either way I enjoyed the opportunity to watch trend watch trends.

+{{< figure src="/imgs/life/2020/0089.jpg" caption="Or just get a bigger purse?
+This is so unnecessary">}}
+{{< figure src="/imgs/life/2020/0090.jpg" caption="UGH this looks like what I'd wear coming out of basketball practice as an 8 year old.
+The middle one isn't that bad, but the right one is GROSS">}}
+{{< figure src="/imgs/life/2020/0091.jpg" caption="what??">}}

 ### 02/24/20 (tv filming?)

 As I left my apartment this morning, I noticed cameras, lights, and cones sitting on the sidewalk a couple hundred feet from my apartment.
 One of the people I asked on set said they were filming Law & Order SVU, so I hope I can find out what episode that happens in.